The European market potential for table grapes

 2. What makes Europe an interesting market for table grapes?

-Table grapes are one of the most demanded fruit in Europe.
-The market is mature and consumption is relatively stable.
-Grape import takes place year-round and will gradually increase due to a declining production in Europe.
+Table grapes are among the most in-demand fruits in Europe.
+The market is mature, and consumption is relatively stable.
+Grape import takes place year-round and will gradually increase due to declining production in Europe.

-Table grapes are among the most popular fruits in European consumption.
-The market for table grapes is mature, with large volumes and a relatively stable demand all year round.
+Table grapes are among the most consumed fruits in Europe.
+The market is mature, with large volumes and a relatively stable demand all year round.
 This means there are several supply windows throughout the year when you can step in and meet the demand.

-Supply shortages in Europe can temporarily increase the need for external supply and oversupply is relatively easily absorbed.
+Supply shortages in Europe can temporarily increase the need for external supply, and oversupply is relatively easily absorbed.
 Retail promotions for (in-season) grapes are common.
-Over time the demand for grapes will continue to grow slowly, but no sudden big increases in consumption should be expected.

 Tips:

-- Stay up to date by subscribing to newsletters and reading news sites such as Eurofruit, FreshFruitPortal and Freshplaza with regular overviews of the global grape market.
+- Stay up to date by subscribing to newsletters and platforms like Fruitnet, FreshFruitPortal and Freshplaza that provide regular updates on the global grape market.

-- Visit the Fruit Logistica in Berlin, the largest trade fair for fresh produce in Europe.
-All the relevant traders of table grapes will be there.
+- Visit Fruit Logistica in Berlin, the largest trade fair for fresh produce in Europe.

 The European table grape production is decreasing